This article provides a discussion as well as recommendations for water-resistant sunscreen usage when swimming outside.

 Ideally, you should apply sunscreen and let it dry for about 30 minutes before going into the water.
 Then reapply it again when leaving the water.

-Furthermore, the sunscreen only protects the skin for a limited time.
+In addition, as already mentioned, sunscreens only protect the skin for a limited time.

-So if possible, limit the time you spend in the water, reapply sunscreen periodically, or maybe wear a swim shirt or wetsuit if you are going to be swimming longer distances.
+So if possible, limit the time you spend in the water, reapply sunscreen periodically, or maybe wear a swim shirt/rashguard or wetsuit if you are going to be swimming longer distances.

 MarathonSwimmers.org have an interesting discussion about products and strategies you can use to protect your skin from the sun during long open-water swims.